When we pull harvest from the garden, week after week, we are taking from the garden ecosystem. We are taking from the soil.

 Food for your soil critters

-Fine-textured, mostly decomposed. mostly, you can’t tell what it used to be.
+Fine-textured, mostly decomposed. in other words, you can’t tell what it used to be.

 Protection for your soil critters, plus long-term food supply.